David Glietz, President

 Sarah Yeiser joined USAID in 2015 as an intern working in the Office of HIV/AIDS in the Global Health Bureau.
 Sarah continued her career in the Office of HIV/AIDS and is currently a program analyst with the key populations and human rights branch and integrated services branch teams.
 In this role, Sarah primarily works with her team to promote and expand high quality HIV services and rights-based approaches for key populations around the globe.
 Before USAID, Sarah worked as registered nurse for five years in a hospital setting and also received her MPH from the University of Kentucky School of Public Health in 2014.
 Sarah is originally from Kentucky and currently lives in Washington, DC.

-Susan Hardee, Secretary and Treasurer
+Vacant, Secretary and Treasurer

 Jeffrey Warner, Director of Policy